 In addition to the financial co-operative, a health co-operative, Children’s Health Co-operative (CHC) is also run for the awareness related to the health issues of children as well as the community.
 Here, every member of CDK is a default member of CHC and have to abide by its terms.
 Each branch of this co-operative has a CHE (Child Health Educator) who leads the health related activities of the branch.
 This co-operative adhere the children to be more active towards their health as well as the cleanliness of their nearby environment.
 Children organize various kinds of activities to make the other non-CDK or non-CHC members including their community more aware regarding the health issues.
 The result of this initiative can be well seen by visiting the slums where Pratigya is working, where people could be now found more sensitive towards their health as well as their surroundings.

 Pratigya has entered into the segment of Mental Health this year by encouraging sports and mental activities for the children.
 In this initiative, along with Financial and Health co-operatives, a Sports Co-operative of the children has been formed which not only looks after the sports activities, but there is a component of counseling services in the initiative.
 A Child Sports Educator elected by democratic process looks after the sports activities and two Counselors (a boy and a girl, preferably between 16-20 years) are selected for counseling of the children.
 The Sports Co-operative includes children from 8-21 years of age.

-Pratigya has been able to set up 4 branches of these co-operatives within a span of 3 years.
+Pratigya is running 4 branches of these co-operatives within a span of 6 years.